keigoi/ocaml-mpst/instructions.md

   let* `msg(_,ch) = receive ch#role_C in ..
 ```

-Patern-maching `match` is not available for monads.
+Pattern-matching `match` is not available for monads.
 Thus, when you make an external choice,
 you must first bind the received variant to a variable, then match on it, as follows:

 ```ocaml